griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

                              Response: Output of "Calculator.calculate" was stored in memory with memory_name "TaskMemory" and artifact_namespace
                              "7554b69e1d414a469b8882e2266dcea1"
 [04/26/24 13:13:15] INFO     Subtask 32b9163a15644212be60b8fba07bd23b
                              Thought: The square root of 12345 has been calculated and stored in memory.
-I can retrieve this value using the TaskMemoryClient action with the query path, providing the memory_name and artifact_namespace as input.
+I can retrieve this value using the PromptSummaryClient action with the query path, providing the memory_name and artifact_namespace as input.
-                             Actions: [{"tag": "retrieve_sqrt", "name": "TaskMemoryClient", "path": "query", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "7554b69e1d414a469b8882e2266dcea1", "query": "What is the result of the calculation?"}}}]
+                             Actions: [{"tag": "retrieve_sqrt", "name": "PromptSummaryClient", "path": "query", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "7554b69e1d414a469b8882e2266dcea1", "query": "What is the result of the calculation?"}}}]
 [04/26/24 13:13:16] INFO     Subtask 32b9163a15644212be60b8fba07bd23b
                              Response: The result of the calculation is 111.1080555135405.